-Many of us use an iPhone as our personal phone, and are saddled with a BlackBerry by our employers.
+Many of us use an iPhone as our personal phone, yet are sometimes saddled with a BlackBerry by our employers.
 To use only one handset you need to set up work email on your iPhone.
 And you need to transfer your business contacts from your BlackBerry to your personal iPhone - here we show you how.